Wendy Hoglund, PhD, MA, BSc

 Research

-I conduct both basic and applied, community-engaged research on the social and emotional development of vulnerable children and adolescents and factors that enhance or undermine their resiliency.
-Most typically, my research investigates how relationships with peers, parents, and teachers, and setting-level processes (e.g., classroom instructional practices) offer protection or confer risk for social and emotional development in childhood and adolescence.
-My applied research uses a community-engaged approach to investigate how evidence-informed programming and practices promote positive peer relations and social and emotional competencies in childhood and adolescence.
+I conduct both basic and applied, community-engaged research on the social and emotional development of marginalized children and adolescents and factors that enhance or undermine their resiliency.
+Most typically, my research investigates how relationships with peers and teachers and setting-level processes (e.g., classroom instructional practices) offer protection or confer risk for social and emotional development in childhood and adolescence.
+My applied research uses a community-engaged approach to investigate how evidence-informed practices promote positive peer relations and social and emotional competencies in childhood and adolescence.

 In my research I encourage the active participation of junior colleagues, including graduate and undergraduate students.
 Students are involved in all phases of research, from project development to data collection and analysis to knowledge mobilization.